batermj/learning-data-mining-with-r/README.md

 (4).
 Level 4 is the advanced form for readers to use in work, in which the algorithm in an parallelized implementation, based on the ordinary available R packages and solutions.<br/>
 (5).
 Level 5 is the advanced form for readers to use in work, in which the algorithm in an parallelized implementation, based on my own contributed R packages to CRAN.<br/>

-3. Target for an brand new data mining framework
+3. Target for a brand new data mining framework